tonypnode/prom_node_exporter/README.md

 # Prometheus Exporter Installer
 ### This automation will:
-* Download the exporter on a device
+* Download the exporter on a (unix) server
+  * validate sha
 * Install the exporter
 * configure the exporter
 * set it up as a service
-* Update the prometheus server to scrape the new host (don't think this is needed if you are doing service discovery)
-* validate
+* clean up

+Need tests.

 ### References
 * https://www.digitalocean.com/community/tutorials/how-to-install-prometheus-on-ubuntu-16-04

+I chose the latest stable build of the exporter from https://prometheus.io/download/#node_exporter

+You may need to update the .py file if a new version comes out or you want a different version.

 ``` useradd --no-create-home --shell /bin/false node_exporter ```